- What we collect

 - Meet acceptable levels of personal hygiene and dress, in the interests of your health and safety and in consideration of other users.
 Footwear must be worn.

 - Do not bring food or drink into the reading rooms or galleries.
-Pure water in transparent bottles with a tight lid may be brought into the Main Reading Room and the Asian Collections Reading Room only.
+Pure water in transparent bottles with a tight lid may be brought into the Main Reading Room only.
 Water bottles are not to be used/handled in a way that could potentially damage collection material.

 - Do not smoke on Library premises.

 - Leave your bags or cases larger than 300 x 300 mm and other personal belongings in the free storage lockers on LG1.
 For safety reasons and to prevent theft of Library resources, authorised Library staff have the right to inspect equipment, folders, bags or property as readers and visitors enter or leave the building.
 The Library is not responsible for any personal items you bring into reading rooms or other public spaces.